 In your bio, you want to leverage your industry experience, accolades, successful deals, and the size of the transactions where possible.
-A person looking for a $1 million mansion will look for a broker who has cracked this market before or similar markets.
+A person looking for a $1 million mansion will look for a broker who has cracked this market before, or thereabouts.
 Such a client will want a person who is a specialist in such a market.

 Your bio must reflect positively on the crowd that you want to attract.
 Not everyone will be looking for a family home in the $200-500, 000 region.